miguelraz/miguelraz.github.io/blog/dispatch.md

 ## What is dispatch?

-To begin our journey, we sould define some terms.
+To begin our journey, we should define some terms.
 Per [Merriam-Webster](https://www.merriam-webster.com/dictionary/dispatch), `to dispatch` means:
 > to send off or away with promptness or speed

 > to dispatch a letter